 If the Titans win, you break even, if the Redskins win you lose $75.
-This is called the “Vig.”
-It’s one of the ways Sportsbooks tilt the odds in their favor and make money.
+It is called the “Vig.”
+It’s one of the ways Sportsbooks tilt the odds in their favor to earn money.

-Spread: This is the most common type of bet and means that you are taking a team to outperform the Sportsbooks’ projection and betting market.
+Spread: This is the most common type of sports bet and means that you are taking a team to outperform the sportsbooks’ projection and betting market.
 Sportsbooks set a projected “spread” of the game based on what their statistical models believe and how the market has been betting it.

-Using the same examples as above, the Chargers are -4.5 (4.5-point favorites) over the Ravens.
+Using the same football betting examples as above, the Chargers are -4.5 (4.5-point favorites) over the Ravens.
 This means, for your bet against the spread (Commonly referred to as “ATS”) to win, the Chargers have to win by five points or more.
-If they win by four points or less, or lose, you would lose that bet.
+If they win by four points or less or lose, you would lose that bet.

-Looking at the underdogs, the Redskins are +10.5 on the spread (10.5-point underdogs), meaning they would have to lose by 10 or less in order for your bet to cash.
+Looking at the underdogs, the Redskins are +10.5 on the spread (10.5-point underdogs), meaning they would have to lose by 10 or less for your wager to cash.

-The Titans are 4.5-point underdogs, meaning they would have to lose by four points or less in order to win.
+The Titans are 4.5-point underdogs, meaning they would have to lose by four points or less to win.

 That’s not all though.
-Betting on the spread isn’t just an even money bet where you risk $100 to profit $100.
+Wagering on the spread isn’t just an even money sports bet where you risk $100 to profit $100.
 Most frequently sportsbooks will put a -110 moneyline on the spread, also known as the “juice.”
-This means that if you want to bet on a team against the spread you would have to risk $110 to profit $100.
+It means that if you want to wager on a team against the spread, you would have to risk $110 to profit $100.
 (See moneyline section above for more detailed explanation if needed).

 In the specific examples above, the Chargers spread carries a -113 moneyline.
-So, for you to bet on the Chargers at -4.5 you would have to risk $113 to profit $100.
+So, for you to wager on the Chargers at -4.5 you would have to risk $113 to profit $100.

-Totals: Just like how Sportsbook’s create spreads, they also create “Totals.”
+Totals: In the same way, sportsbooks create spreads; they also offer “Totals.”
 A “total” is the combined amount of points scored in a game between the two teams.

-Looking at a handful of NBA matchups, you can see the “Total Points” column.
-For the Knicks vs 76ers game, sportsbooks suggest a total of 228 combined points will be scored.
-Depending on your thoughts/research you can bet the under or over that total.
-Just like a bet against the spread, betting on a total also carries a moneyline.
-So, if you want to bet the Knicks-76ers going over it’s total, you would have to risk $112 to profit $100.
-If you want to bet the under, you would risk $108 to profit $100.
+Looking at a handful of matchups for NBA betting, you will see the “Total Points” column.
+For the Knicks vs. 76ers game, sportsbooks suggest a total of 228 combined points will be scored.
+Depending on your thoughts, research, or betting tools offered by The Quant Edge, you can wager the under or over that total.
+Just as you would with a bet against the spread, betting on a total also carries a moneyline.
+So, if you want to wager on the Knicks-76ers going over its total, you would need to risk $112 to profit $100.
+If you’re going to bet the under, you will risk $108 to profit $100.

-Team Totals: Bets on “Team Totals” take it a step further.
-Using the “Spread” and “Total” sportsbooks’ generated, each team is projected to score a certain amount of points.
+Team Totals: wagers on “Team Totals” take it a step farther.
+Using the “Spread” and “Total” that the best online sportsbooks generate, each team is projected to score a certain number of points.
 Most books will offer the ability to bet on those individual team projections, otherwise known as Team Totals.
-For example, the Pacers are projected to score total of 102 points.
+For example, the Pacers are projected to score a total of 102 points.
 If you want to be on either the under or over, you would have to risk $115 to win $100.

-As you try to bet on more granular ideas, sportsbooks tend to raise the moneyline on both sides.
-This something to watch out for over time as if you are trying to be a profitable long-term bettor, taking bets with a lot of juice can severely limit your profitability.
+As you try to place wagers on more granular ideas, sportsbooks tend to raise the moneylines on both sides.
+This something to watch out for over time because if you are trying to be a profitable long-term bettor, taking bets with a lot of juice can severely limit your profitability.

-Parlay: A “Parlay” is when you bet on multiple spreads or totals at the same time.
-All of them have to win in order to win your parlay.
-The more bets you place in the parlay, the higher the payout.
-If just one bet loses though, you don’t win anything.
+Parlay: A “Parlay” is when you wager on multiple spreads or totals at the same time.
+All of them need to win for our parlay bet to pay off.
+The more wagers you place in the parlay, the higher the payout.
+If just one loses though, you don’t win anything.
 Using our example from earlier, say you think both the Redskins and Chargers cover the spread (THIS IS NOT A REAL BET I MADE).
 Parlaying them would give you a payout of $254 on a $100 bet.

 The multiplier also increases as you add more bets to the parlay.
 See below for a basic parlay calculator payout chart.
-Parlays are generally something profitable long-term bettors avoid, but for those just looking to have a good time, there is nothing like the sweat on the last leg of a parlay.
+Parlays are generally something profitable long-term bettors avoid.
+But for people looking only to have a good time, there is nothing like the sweat on the last leg of a parlay.

 Teaser: A “teaser” involves manipulating a spread or total toward teams you want to bet on.
-Similar to a parlay though, all bets of the “teaser” need to win in order for you to win.
+Similar to a parlay though, all wagers of the “teaser” need to win for you to win.
 The most common teasers involve two teams, but you can include more if desired.